isomerpages/nlb-biblioasia/articles-archive/features/_posts/2017-01-07-post-from-britannia-to-the-nco-club.md

 [^8]:[Beauty show for the troops.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19530516-1.2.55) (1953, May 16). *The Straits Times*, p.
 4. Retrieved from NewspaperSG.
 [^9]:Interview with Carol Traynor.
 [^10]:Interview with John Harper.
-[^11]:Forces look for a pin-up girl.
-(1956, February 20).
-The Straits Times, p.
+[^11]:[Forces look for a pin-up girl.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19560220-1.2.100) (1956, February 20). *The Straits Times*, p.
 7. Retrieved from NewspaperSG.
-[^12]:The Commons defence debate: The decision to pull out is final.
-(1967, July 29).
-The Straits Times, p.
-6; All out by 1971.
-(1968, January 17).
-The Straits Times, p.
+[^12]:[The Commons defence debate: The decision to pull out is final.](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19670729-1.2.40) (1967, July 29). *The Straits Times*, p.
+6; [All out by 1971](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19680117-1.2.3).
+(1968, January 17). *The Straits Times*, p.
 1; Campbell, W. (1971, October 30).
-Pull-out.
-The Straits Times, p.
+[Pull-out. ](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19711030-1.2.84)*The Straits Times*, p.
 14. Retrieved from NewspaperSG.
 [^13]:The Naval Base – big town with a civilian future.
-(1968, July 8).
-The Straits Times, p.
+(1968, July 8). *The Straits Times*, p.
 10. Retrieved from NewspaperSG.
 [^14]:Future of closed down Britannia Club being discussed.
 (1971, October 29).
 The Straits Times, p.
 10. Retrieved from NewspaperSG.
 [^15]:Chin, U.W., &amp; Yeo, J. (Eds.).
 (2015).
 The Chevrons celebrates: Our journey, our vision.
 Singapore, p.
 9. Retrieved from The Chevrons website.
 [^16]:HDB to give reservists preference.
 (1974, March 18). *The Straits Times*, p.
 17. Retrieved from NewspaperSG.